open-telemetry/opentelemetry-ebpf-profiler/design-docs/00000-nodejs-thread-context/README.md

   installs the right `AsyncContextFrame` into the CPED slot on the continuation changes it effects itself, such as entering IO and timer callbacks.

-So CPED is the V8 mechanism and the async-context frame is Node's application of it.
+Said otherwise, CPED is the V8 mechanism and the async-context frame is Node's application of it.
 An SDK, or any other Node.js tracing code, that puts its record holder into an `AsyncLocalStorage` therefore gets context-switch tracking for free, at exactly the granularity the runtime uses, with no native call on attach or detach and no cost at all when nothing is attached.

 What is left is to tell the profiler how to walk from the isolate to the record.
 That is what this document specifies.